 The relationship is the most important thing.
 More important than results or measurable success.

 When I see former students, my face lights up, too.
 I feel like a mother whose grown children have come to visit (even though, in my case, we’ve only been apart a few months).
-Of course I would love to see my students go on to use the things I taught them to do incredible things, but even if they became truck drivers or forgot their English entirely, I have would have no less joy seeing their faces.
+Of course I would love to see my students go on to use the things I taught them to do incredible things, but even if they forgot their English entirely, I have would have no less joy seeing their faces.
 Seeing them is the thing.
 It’s the relationship I treasure, not the results.

 Which is also the reason I should probably push past my fear of social awkwardness more often.
 The potential for awkwardness may be real, but the potential for relationship is real, too.